FlutterFlow/flutterflow-issues/.github/ISSUE_TEMPLATE/bug-report.md

 2. Add container widget
 3. Set width = 123
 4. Click Run
-5. Observe that it doesn’t build
+5. Observe that project doesn’t build

 Code can be included in this section if it is relevant to reproducing the bug.
 -->